Future Lawyer Scholarship

 Update: The Reeves Law Group would like to thank you for your submissions for our 2019 scholarship contest.
 The submission period is now closed.
 We are in the judging process and are reviewing all entries submitted.
-A winner will be named by January 15, 2020, and the scholarship funds distributed by February 15, 2020.
+A winner will be named and the scholarship funds distributed this week.
 Please keep this page bookmarked as our annual scholarship contest is being renewed for the 2020/2021 academic year!

 As Los Angeles Personal Injury Lawyers, The Reeves Law Group specializes in representing victims of accidents and other tragic circumstances.
 As lawyers, we feel fortunate to be advocates for those who have no voice in our complex justice system.
 Helping people in need by providing them with our resources is one of our greatest rewards.

 America has a superb justice system, but it could use more exceptional individuals with passion for improving the conditions of the less fortunate through the legal system.
 For our Seventh Annual Scholarship Contest we are again pleased to support a future lawyer who demonstrates through past, current and expected future deeds a genuine commitment to serve the less-fortunate.